koriroys/pakyow-docs/docs/tools/_overview.md

 When starting the server, Pakyow will try the following handlers in order:

-TODO puma?
+  - puma
   - thin
   - mongrel
   - webrick

-You can run a specific handler by setting the `server.handler` config option (TODO reference).
+You can run a specific handler by setting the `server.handler` [config option](/configuration).

 #### Console